RobertKozak/MonoMobile.Views/README.markdown

 		SetSelectedToPreviousValueOrNull,
 		SetSelectedToNull

 When in Multiselection the SelectedItems property will hold all of the selected items.
-But the SelectedItem property can hold on of three values depending on the UnselectionBehavior.
+But the SelectedItem property can hold one of three values depending on the UnselectionBehavior.
 If you set it to SetSelectionToCurrentValue (default) it will set it to the current item no matter if it was selected or unselected.
 If you choose SetSelectionToPrevious when you unselect an item it will set the SelectedItem property to the last item that was selected.
 And SetSelectedToNull will set the SelectedItem property to Null if an item was unselected.